 “There are many possible origins,” says Viviane Pompeu, a genealogist who runs a company that helps Brazilians trace their ancestors.
 “But we find that the roots always come from a place in the forest, in the jungle.”

-The name Silva came to Brazil with colonization, with the first record dating back to a Portuguese settler in 1612.
+The name Silva entered Brazil with colonization, with the first record dating back to a Portuguese settler in 1612.
 Notaries began keeping track of names about a century later, and since then, nearly 32 million Brazilians have been registered with the name Silva.

 Scholars say African slaves who arrived in Brazil by ship were sometimes baptized by priests and given the name Costa (“coast” in Portuguese) for those who went to coastal cities and Silva for those who went to plantations in the country's jungle regions.

-Wealthy landowners named Silva also often gave surnames to the people they enslaved, sometimes adding the preposition “da” (“of” or “belonging” in Portuguese) to label them as property.
+Wealthy landowners named Silva also often gave surnames to the people they enslaved, sometimes adding the preposition “da” (“of” or “belonging” in Portuguese) to represent them as property.

-“Carlos da Silva, for example—he belonged to someone in the Silva family,” explains Rogério da Palma, a professor at the State University of Mato Grosso do Sul and author of a book on racism in Brazil after the abolition of slavery.
+“Carlos da Silva, for example—he belonged to someone in the Silva family,” explains Rogério da Palma, a professor at Mato Grosso do Sul State University and author of a book on racism in Brazil after the abolition of slavery.

 Brazilian President Luiz Inácio Lula da Silva considers his surname Silva to be the name of the people.
 Photo: AP

 Even after Brazil abolished slavery, the number of people with the surname Silva continued to grow.
-Freed slaves who registered for the first time sometimes took the names of the landowners who had enslaved them and continued to rent them in exchange for lodging and food.
+Freed slaves who registered for the first time sometimes took the names of the landowners who had enslaved them and continued to rent them in exchange for food and shelter.

-“It was a way of belonging,” said Dr. Palma.
+“It was a way of belonging,” Dr. Palma said.
 “It was also a loyalty to the family that owned the slaves.”

 More than a century later, echoes of this past resurface in Daniel Fermino da Silva's own family tree.
 A history buff, Fermino da Silva, 45, spent more than three years searching for traces of his ancestors in archives and libraries.
-He eventually uncovered a family history "tied to the history of Brazil."
+Ultimately, he discovered a family history "tied to the history of Brazil."

 On his mother's side, he came from wealthy landowners in São Paulo who owned many slaves.
 On his father's side, records from the 1700s show that his Silva ancestors were enslaved some 800 kilometers away, in the mineral-rich state of Minas Gerais.